Paddock-People/client-documentation/README.md

 * Updates will become available to sites on wordpress check for updates ( Twice a day at last check) or
   * Go to the site needing update
   * From the Plugins page
-  * Click Check for updates next to Atlas Documenation
+  * Click Check for updates next to Atlas Documentation